 Open Window's Five Fundamentals of Fiscal Fitness

-1. Save a 'good portion' of your income each year and maintain adequate cash liquidity.
+- Save a 'good portion' of your earnings each year.

 Should you rent a place to live or make a purchase?

-If you're paying rent to yourself as a homeowner, you might come out ahead financially.
+As an owner, you're more likely to come out ahead over the long-term.
 But there is no guarantee.

-Renters have valuable options too.
-They might face higher costs over time, but they also have the flexibility to break or end a lease, especially with unexpected changes (job/health/life choice).
+Don't dismiss the valuable options renters have: Although they'll usually face higher costs over time, they also have the flexibility to break or end a lease, especially with unexpected changes (job/health/life choice).

 Renters don't pay maintenance or upkeep expenses.
 They might even have more modern accommodations if their units are maintained to be attractive within the rental market.